Geofencing Best Practices: Polygons vs. Radius

 When Radius Geofencing Still Makes Sense

-How High-Quality Polygons Are Actually Constructed
+How High-Quality Polygons Are Constructed

 What to Ask a Geofencing Vendor Before You Sign